betalawson/monodomain2D/README.md

 ### References
 Perego, M. & Veneziani, A. (2009).
 An efficient generalization of the Rush-Larsen method for solving elecro-physiology membrane equations. *Elec.
 Trans.
 Num.
 Anal.* 35: 234-256.
 ten Tusscher, K. H. & Panfilov, A. V. (2006).
 Cell model for efficient simulation of wave propagation in human ventricular tissue under normal and pathological conditions. *Phys.
 Med.
 Biol.* 51: 6141-6156.

+### Acknowledgements
+This code was created with the support of the ARC Centre of Excellence for Mathematical and Statistical Frontiers   ([acems.org.au]http://www.acems.org.au)